atimpone/aws-foundation-journey/1-dev-environments/1-4-address-pre-requisites.md

 ### Recommended IP Address Range Size

-Ideally, taking into account future networks beyond the initial development network, you should obtain for your organization's use of AWS overall, an IP address range or [CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) of at least size `/18` to `/16` or support for from 16,382 to 65,534 IP addresses.
+Ideally, taking into account future networks beyond the initial development network, you should obtain for your organization's use of AWS overall, an IP address range or [CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) of at least size `/18` to `/16` or 16,382 to 65,534 IP addresses.

-If the desired sizes of non-overlapping CIDR block cannot be obtained at this stage, you should at least a size `/22` or 1,022 IP addresses to address the initial shared development network.
+If the desired sizes of non-overlapping CIDR block cannot be obtained at this stage, you should obtain a block of at least size `/22` or 1,022 IP addresses to address the initial shared development network.
 You can obtain additional non-overlapping CIDR blocks later to support your build out of test and production networks.

 ---
 **Note: Don't be lulled into thinking a particular CIDR block is large enough**

-For example, since your initial shared development environment will likely have at least 4 subnets, when you divide a `/22` CIDDR block of 1,022 IP addresses across the 4 subnets, you end up with only 254 IP available addresses per subnet.
+For example, since your initial shared development environment will likely have at least 4 subnets, when you divide a `/22` CIDR block of 1,022 IP addresses across the 4 subnets, you end up with only 254 IP available addresses per subnet.
 Using a `/23` would leave only 126 IP addresses per subnet.
+Depending on the number of workloads your infrastructure and development teams will be experimenting and testing, these numbers can end up being pretty modest.

 ---